Heat transfer in a process plant using a shell and tube heat exchanger

 They deteriorate gradually.

-Recognizing this pattern is a major step toward sustainable plant performance.
+Recognizing that most plant performance issues are thermal is a major step toward sustainable plant performance.

 Experience Changes How Heat Transfer Is Viewed